Managing, Treating, and Preventing Stress-Induced Diarrhea

 Sometimes it may be difficult to know what circumstance or event is causing you the most anxiety.
 Even positive events, such as buying a house, can be stressful.
 Learning your stress triggers is the first step in monitoring your stress.
 Think about what makes you feel angry, worried, or irritable.
 What is occurring or what are you thinking about when you have stress-related GI issues?

-Create Time to Relax and Recharge
+Create Time To Relax and Recharge

 If you feel stressed out, give yourself a break.
 Create time to relax and recharge, take proper lunch breaks at work, read an interesting magazine or book, or listen to some music.
 Consider adding yoga or meditation to your routine.
 Everyone has different ways to relax—just make sure that you set time aside for yourself.